All Episodes

 The only time a major party died is when it was killed by sectional disputes around slavery.

-It's whether a younger future Republican Party will still have a conservative movement, and there we get to the nub of this.
+It's whether a younger, future Republican Party will still have a conservative movement.

 The point of this story is to say the only future the Republican Party has is if it wipes out and destroys the conservative movement within it.

-And how do they do it?
+And how do they do that?

 And I'll guarantee you, this is in salon.com or slate.

-This is Slade.com.
+This is slave.com.

-Guarantee it it's a bunch of Republican consultants who believe that very thing.
+Guarantee it, it's a bunch of Republican consultants who believe that very thing.

-And if they do, then the party can grow and become hip by being pro-choice in certain sectors where they have to be, and for open borders and amnesty in certain states where they have to be.
+And if they do, then the party can grow and become hip by being pro-choice in certain sectors where they have to be and for open borders and amnesty in certain states where they have to be and whatever else that they have to do to be more like Democrats.

 They'll be free to do when they get rid of the conservative wing.

-What they all know is that if you get rid of the conservative wing of the Republican Party, that's when it dies.
+Now, what these guys all know, these are very crafty guys, what they all know is that if you get rid of the conservative wing of the Republican Party, that's when it dies.

-It doesn't matter if your elderly voters are dying, it doesn't matter if you're getting a youth vote or not.
+It doesn't matter if you're getting a youth vote or not.

 If you wipe out the conservative movement, you get rid of Fox News and talk radio at the same time, then you have gotten rid of the Republican Party.